Wall to Wall (film): Plot

-In April 2021, Noh Woo-sung purchases an 84 m2 apartment in Seoul for billion.
-He begins a happy life there with his fiancée, but by August 2024, the apartment's value crashes to the 800 million range.
-The financial strain leads to a broken engagement, and Woo-sung, burdened with over ₩700 million in loans, juggles a day job and night delivery work to survive.

-One night, after returning from a delivery, Woo-sung hears a mysterious alarm and wakes up at 4:30 a.m.
-He sees a neighbor from unit 1301, Joo-kyung, leaving a note about noise complaints on his door.
-Despite his denial, she acts strangely, intrudes into his apartment, and warns him cryptically.
-Seeking the source of the noise, Woo-sung visits neighbors on higher floors, eventually reaching the penthouse where Eun-hwa, the residents' representative, suggests the problem is with 1301 and advises him to be patient.
+In April 2021, Noh Woo-sung purchases an 84 m2 apartment in Seoul for 1.1 billion won.
+He begins a happy life there with his fiancée, but by August 2024, the apartment's value has crashed to the 800 million range.
+The financial strain leads to a broken engagement.
+Woo-sung, burdened with more than 700 million won in loans, juggles a day job and nighttime delivery work to make ends meet.
+One morning, Woo-sung is awakened by an unexplained alarm and encounters Joo-kyung, a resident of apartment 1301, leaving a note on his door complaining about noise between floors.
+Although Woo-sung insists that he has made no noise, Joo-kyung behaves erratically and accuses him of causing the disturbance.
+After investigating several floors, Woo-sung eventually speaks with Eun-hwa, the representative of the residents, who suggests that the problem is coming from unit 1301 and asks him to endure the situation for the time being.